lzawbrito/lzawbrito.github.io/src/components/writing/articles/locke-property-rights.md

-has to _obtain_ property), the right to _continue owning_ that property is contingent on that property being of greater benefit than harm to the larger populace, and thus what one construes as the right to property—but which really is something like “the right to continue having an object as property”—is in fact not at all fundamental nor unalienable.
+has to _obtain_ property), the right to _continue owning_ that property is contingent on that property being of greater benefit than harm to the larger populace, and thus what one construes as the right to property—but which really is something like “the right to continue claiming an object as property”—is in fact not at all fundamental nor unalienable.

 Granted, Locke’s claim is